vile/discord-role-scraper/README.md

 ### Quick Start (exe)

 Download the latest `windows-release.zip` file from the [releases tab](https://github.com/vile/discord-role-scraper/releases).
 Then, unzip with your choice of zip tool (WinRAR, 7zip, NanaZip, etc.), and double click `DiscordRoleScraper.exe`.

+The releases includes the most up to date build and default `config.toml` file.

 ### Running with Python